French cuisine: Toulouse, Quercy, and Aveyron

 Gers, a department of France, is within this region and has poultry, while La Montagne Noire and Lacaune area offer hams and dry sausages.

 White corn is planted heavily in the area both for use in fattening ducks and geese for foie gras and for the production of millas, a cornmeal porridge.
 Haricot beans are also grown in this area, which are central to the dish cassoulet.

-The finest sausage in France is saucisse de Toulouse, which also part of cassoulet of Toulouse.
+The finest sausage in France is saucisse de Toulouse, which is also part of cassoulet of Toulouse.
 The Cahors area produces a specialty "black wine" as well as truffles and mushrooms.

 This region also produces milk-fed lamb.
 Unpasteurized ewe's milk is used to produce Roquefort in Aveyron, while in Laguiole is producing unpasteurized cow's milk cheese.
 Salers cattle produce milk for cheese, as well as beef and veal products.

 The volcanic soils create flinty cheeses and superb lentils.
 Mineral waters are produced in high volume in this region as well.
 Cabécou cheese is from Rocamadour, a medieval settlement erected directly on a cliff, in the rich countryside of Causses du Quercy.

 This area is one of the region's oldest milk producers; it has chalky soil, marked by history and human activity, and is favourable for the raising of goats.